vippsas/vipps-psp-api/README.md

 * [Postman collection](tools/vipps-psp-v2-api-postman-collection.json)
 * [Postman environment](tools/vipps-psp-v2-api-postman-environment.json)

-Vipps do not handle the settlements for PSP integrations.
+Vipps does not handle the settlements for PSP integrations.
 These are handled by the PSP.

 See the [Vipps Developers repository](https://github.com/vippsas/vipps-developers) for contact information, contribution guidelines, etc.